wh289/AI-projects/AI Agent work/JobSearch Agent/README.md

 - **Notion as the memory store, not a real database.** The daily run queries it *before* scoring specifically so "new jobs only" needs no separate state file — Notion already is the state.
-The cost is that every run does a full paginated scan of the whole table; fine at hundreds of rows, would want a smarter filter (e.g. only rows from the last N days) at much larger scale.
+The cost is that every run does a full paginated scan of the whole table; fine for first draft would want a smarter filter (e.g. only rows from the last N days) at much larger scale.
 - **One batched scoring call, not one call per job.** Cheaper, and the model can rank jobs consistently against each other when it sees them together